 In 2005, he went on to become Director of the project to create a subsidiary for Distribution, which led to the creation of ERDF, then Director of EDF Island Power Systems in 2007, before being made Director of EDF Entreprises in the Commerce Division in 2010.

 In December 2011, Henri Lafontaine was appointed as the Director responsible for coordinating the EDF Group's activities in Commerce, Optimisation/Trading and mainland Europe.

 Since September 2012, Henri Lafontaine has held the post of Senior Executive Vice President responsible for Commerce Optimisation/Trading and Island Energy Systems.

-He is also on the board of several companies, namely EDFI, EDF Energy, Fenice, EDF Luminus and Electricité de Strasbourg.
+He is also on the board of several companies, namely Dalkia, EDF Energy, Fenice, Electricité de Strasbourg and EDF I.

 A graduate in Physical Sciences and Mathematics, Pierre Lederer joined EDF in 1974 where he occupied various positions in the General Economic Studies Department, the National Energy Control Center and the Thermal Generation Department.